gavinbarnard/godot-ai-assistant-hub/README.md

 ## Setup steps
 In general this is what you need to do:

 0. Install Ollama or some other LLM supported and download a model.
 1. Download this addon and copy the folder ai_assistant_hub into your addons folder (`res://addons/ai_assistant_hub/`).
-2. Enable the plugin in your project settings, you should see a new tab `AI Hub` in the bottom panel.
+2. Enable the plugin in your project settings (**Project > Project Settings... > Plugins**), you should see a new tab `AI Hub` in the bottom panel.
+3. Select an LLM provider, by default Ollama is selected.
-3.A You should see a list of models you have installed.
-Click one and use the "New assistant type".
+4. You should see a list of models you have installed.
+Click one and use the "New assistant type" button.
-3.B Alternatively to 3.A, in folder `res://addons/ai_assistant_hub/assistants/` right click, Create New > Resource... > AIAssistantResource
-4. Fill up the data for your assistant.
+5. Fill up the data for your assistant.
-5. Add quick prompts to the assistant if needed.
-6. If added manually (3.B), click the reload button in the plugin to see your new assistant type.
-If you used 3.A it should be visible automatically.
+6. After saving, you should see a new button for your assistant type.
-7. Click the assistant type button to start a chat with a new assistant of this type.
+8. Click the assistant type button to start a chat with a new assistant of this type.
-8. Start using them to chat, pair programming, write, add inline documentation - it's up to you!
+9. Optionally, if you want the assistant to be able to interact with the code editor, configure quick prompts (see below).

+### Configuring Quick Prompts and icon ###
+When you create an assistant type a new [Godot Resource](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html) is created in `res://addons/ai_assistant_hub/assistants/`.
+To add an icon or quick prompts edit the resource by going to folder `res://addons/ai_assistant_hub/assistants/` and double clicking the resource for your assistant type.
+You can also edit its original name and prompt.
+Simply fill up the properties as you prefer.

+Remember the two keywords for Quick Prompts:
+* Use `{CODE}` to insert the code currently selected in the editor.
+* Use `{CHAT}` to include the current content of the text prompt.

 Experiment and build the right type of assistants for your workflow.